openhab/website/blog/2023-07-23-openhab-4-0-release.md

 <!-- Add image here -->

 For an exact list of entities the search checks your query against, please have a look at [the documentation](https://openhab.org/docs/tutorial/tips-and-tricks.html#search).

+### Open openHAB to thousands of free new icons

+_Laurent Garnier, openHAB Maintainer_

+#### New icon sources available

+In addition to the icons already provided via the openHAB server (classic icon set + custom user icons), you have now easy access for your items and sitemap elements to the [Material icons](https://fonts.google.com/icons?icon.set=Material+Icons), [Framework7 icons](https://framework7.io/icons/) and [over 150,000 icons provided by Iconify](https://icon-sets.iconify.design/).

+Main UI supports all these icon sources while Basic UI currently supports all of them except the Framework7.
+Note that the Iconify option requires internet connectivity on the client to access the external API.
+The web browser will cache the retrieved icons to limit the requests and speed up the rendering.
+Basic UI provides a setting to enable this option which is disabled by default.

+Dynamic icons based on the item state remains a feature only available with the openHAB icon sets.

+For more details including the new category/icon syntax, please read [the documentation](https://www.openhab.org/docs/configuration/items.html#icons).

+#### Managing your icon color

+You can now control the icon color associated with any user interface element of a sitemap using the "iconcolor" parameter.
+The syntax and capabilities behind this parameter are the same as for the "labelcolor" and "valuecolor" parameters, which means you can define multiple conditions leading to different colors.

+This is not possible with icons from the classic icon set because these icons have a hard-coded color palette, but it is possible with icons from other icon sources and with added user SVG icons containing "currentColor" as the fill color.
+Basic UI supports this color feature for openHAB icons only if an option is enabled.
+Color support for other icon sources is supported by default.

+For more details, please read [the documentation](https://www.openhab.org/docs/ui/sitemaps.html#label-value-and-icon-colors).

+#### Icons provided by bindings

+A binding can now make specific icons related to channels available to the user, especially when no appropriate category/icon is available in the classic icon set.
+Few bindings have already integrated this feature, for example the [OpenUV binding](https://www.openhab.org/addons/bindings/openuv/).

 ## Addon Enhancements